 I'm collaborating closely with the ARC Research Hub for Australian Copper - Uranium and its participating universities, to develop an interdisciplinary insight into the research problem.

-I am fascinated by the unravelling processes of the Early Earth, and study the secular evolution of the continental crust through the Archean.
-Thus, I am working on TTG samples from the Barberton craton (SA) and the Yilgarn craton (WA) to find some answers to the big questions of this Eon: How and when did plate tectonics start and under which circumstances did the first continental crust form.
+I am fascinated by doing research on the Early Earth, so I study the secular evolution of the continental crust throughout the Archean.
+I am working on TTG samples from the Barberton craton (ZA) and the Yilgarn craton (WA) to find some answers to the big questions of this Eon: How and when did plate tectonics start and under which circumstances did the first continental crust form?
 To figure this out, I analyse Rare Earth Elements (REE), Molybdenum and Strontium Isotopes.

 My interests lie in unravelling the history of Gondwana from the Cretaceous through to today.
 Currently I’m focusing on understanding the mechanisms driving the change from passive margin to active subduction, by looking at the sedimentology and structure of the Hikurangi accretionary system, North Island, New Zealand.